 On 23 March 2020 the European Commission (C(2020)1897) decided that medicines (including veterinary medicines), personal protective equipment, and live animals are included in the products having access to the ‘Green Lanes’ at border crossings, meaning that they have priority passing the border.
 This should guarantee the free movement of veterinary medicines, ensuring these are recognized and regulated as essential goods and services in support of animal health and welfare, and so maintain continuity of services and medicines availability for pets, livestock, and supply in the agri-food chain.

 - Impact on veterinary services

-If the veterinary sector has not yet been included in support plans for businesses affected by Covid-19 in your country, we suggest you to contact your national veterinary organisation or government to see what support measures are possible for your sector.
+If the veterinary sector has not yet been included in support plans for businesses affected by Covid-19 in your country, we suggest you contact your national veterinary organisation or government to see what support measures are possible for your sector.

 - Solidarity with colleagues and the medical profession

 Veterinary solidarity within the profession is also at work.
 In some countries, due to self-isolation or social distancing measures, the veterinary workforce is stretched.
 Some of us became or will become ill, some of us will need to care for others.
 It is vital that we all work together as a profession to mitigate any impacts on our own and our colleagues’ wellbeing, as well as serious animal welfare impacts, as much as possible.
-Contingency plans also need be developed for rural areas in which often only one or two veterinary practices operate.
+Contingency plans also need to be developed for rural areas in which often only one or two veterinary practices operate.